yohannabittan/iterative_hasher/README.md

 # iterative_hasher
-quick hashing tool for iterative hashing
+Quick hashing tool for iterative hashing

+Mode 1 : Hash an input a given number of times

+Mode 2 : Hash an input until a target hash is identified after a certain number of iterations